SzymkowskiDev/wisebox-api/README.md

 ## 🚀 How to run
 ### How to access the API on the web?

-Navigate [here](https://d4ttvo.deta.dev/docs) to view API's documentation.
+Navigate [https://d4ttvo.deta.dev/docs](https://d4ttvo.deta.dev/docs) to access the REST API lanunched on the local development server.

 ### How to run the API locally?